vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 ### Don't Get Zoom Fatigue

 One of the downsides of virtual or remote work is Zoom fatigue.
 It's a <a href="https://news.stanford.edu/2021/02/23/four-causes-zoom-fatigue-solutions/" target="_blank">real thing</a> and it impacts women more than men.
-The reason this is related to time management is because if you are exhausted it doens't matter how much time you have - it deprecates to zero.
+The reason this is related to time management is because if you are exhausted it doesn't matter how much time you have - it deprecates to zero.
 Although the push to be on camera is embedded in the culture of an organization, if you are at an org that wants to "see all your happy faces" because "we value the face to face interaction" this is a time for you to step up and set clear limits for your ability to do that.
 Maybe you decide to go on camera for meetings later in the day, or some percentage of meetings.
 What you shouldn't do is nothing, and then force yourself into a Zoom fatigue.
 Also if you do nothing, how can an organization ever have change?
 Someone has to set the example.
 This isn't necessarily an issue for everyone, but it is for me.

 > Identify what level of "on camera" virtual meetings tires you out and set limits for yourself.